ujaan-chatterjee/ujaan-chatterjee/README.md

 🤝 Collaborate / Hire / Mentor

 * Open to: short-term collaborations, mentorship, research assistance, and internship-level contributions.
-* If you’re a recruiter or researcher: DM on LinkedIn or email me: **[ujaan.chatterjee@example.com](mailto:ujaan.chatterjee@example.com)**.
-(Replace placeholder with your preferred contact.)
+* If you’re a recruiter or researcher: DM on LinkedIn or email me: **[itsujaanchatterjee@gmail.com](mailto:itsujaanchatterjee.com)**.

 🧾 CV & Media

-* Resume & transcript highlights are available on request — happy to share a tailored one-pager when connecting.
+* Resume & transcript highlights are available on request — happy to share a tailored two-pager when connecting.

 🧰 Contribution & code of conduct

 * Contributions are welcome!
-If you want to contribute to a repo:
+If you'd like to contribute to a repo:

   1. Fork → branch → PR with clear description.
   2. Keep changes targeted and add tests where relevant.